For Commuter Students

 PROGRAM HOME BASE

 Summer Scholar's base of operations is Messina Hall.
-Please feel free to utilize the hall as a place to study, socialize, meet for activities, pick up their CTA passes, or wait for rides at the end of the day.
+Please feel free to utilize the hall as a place to study, socialize, meet for activities, or wait for rides at the end of the day.
 Every commuter student has full access to enter the residence hall 24-hours a day.
 The front gate and exterior doors may be opened by using your Loyola ID card.
 To access, simply swipe your card in front of the black box to unlock the gate and/or doors.

 Please let the program staff know if your card is not working.